Grayda/bellboy/README.md

 4. Put your audio in `./audio`
 5. Edit `./schedules/bells.json` accordingly.
 6. Run `nodemon index.js`

+## Writing a plugin
+See ./plugins/demo for a basic plugin demo.

+## Overriding plugins
+Currently there is no way to "override" a plugin from another plugin.
+You'll need to edit (or replace) the plugin, then run `gulp install-plugins` accordingly

 ## What's left to do?
 * Finish users plugin